Application Lifecycle Management

 Output: Full lifecycle process definition that integrates standards

-Define your Workflow
+Define and Optimize your Workflow with LHP

 By combining the engineering best practices with the tools’ strengths and considering an organization’s main drivers, a workflow can be defined; one that optimizes tool usage and reduces the load on engineers.
 Ultimately, to be successful within safety-critical development, an organization needs to develop against a standard while also reducing the labor associated with engineering and testing.